T F C Frost Charitable Trust

 Application Success Factors

-Merit-Based Selection: Awards are made “strictly on merit” according to trust documentation.
-Applications should emphasize academic achievement, research potential, and clear training objectives rather than financial need alone.
+Merit-Based Selection: Applications should emphasise academic achievement, research potential, and clear training objectives.

 Professional Partnership: Working through The Royal College of Ophthalmologists demonstrates the trust's commitment to supporting trainees within established professional frameworks.
 Applicants should ensure their applications reflect professional standards expected by the College.